aws-samples/aws-iot-smart-wastebin-solution/README.md

 |ResourceTags|LocationDetectApp|Tag resources, which can help you identify and categorize them.|
 |Environment|DEV|The type of environment to tag your infrastructure with.|

-When completed, click *Next*
+When completed, choose *Next*
-1. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then click *Next*.
+1. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then choose *Next*.
 1. On the review you screen, you must check the boxes for:
     * "*I acknowledge that AWS CloudFormation might create IAM resources*"
     * "*I acknowledge that AWS CloudFormation might create IAM resources with custom names*"
     * "*I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND*"

    These are required to allow CloudFormation to create a Role to grant access to the resources needed by the stack and name the resources in a dynamic way.
-1. Click *Create Stack*
+1. Choose *Create Stack*
 1. Wait for the CloudFormation stack to launch.
 Completion is indicated when the "Stack status" is "*CREATE_COMPLETE*".
     * You can monitor the stack creation progress in the "Events" tab.